forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-8/README.md

 # Mechanics:

 ## Flying - Armin Afazeli
-JetPack - Can fly while the charge lasts
+JetPack - Can fly while the charge lasts.
 Parachute - Can simulate fly on fall with slowing down the fall.
 The patrachute takes time to be opened.